doublemoulinet/Morrowind-Modular-Mod-Guide/FINISHLINE.md

 ## Distant Land Generation
 Remember to re-run distant land generation according to the steps in [**Setup**](https://github.com/doublemoulinet/Morrowind-Modular-Mod-Guide/blob/master/SETUP.md).

+If you have installed Remiros' Groundcover, there are additional settings to check in MGE XE's distant land generation tab:
+1. On the "Create Distant Statics" tab, set **Grassy Density** to 50% and click generate statics
+1. After distant land generation completes, disable the Remiros' Groundcover grass ESPs in Wrye Mash.
+Anneal/refresh your Installers Tab

 ## Shaders
 Remember to set up the mod-added shaders and enable them in the MGE XE shader tool.
 (If the following shaders don't appear in your shader list, that just means you didn't install the relevant mod, so you're fine!):
 - invisibility (from Enhanced Invisibility)